camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 - Check the logs for any error messages.
 - Contact (Camunda support)[https://camunda.com/services/support/] if you need further assistance.

-For more information on AWS DynamoDB, visit the [official documentation](https://docs.aws.amazon.com/dynamodb/).
+For more information on Amazon DynamoDB, visit the [official documentation](https://docs.aws.amazon.com/dynamodb/).

 ## Using DynamoDB Connector best practice